 You can ask your web developers to create a special section where you can include your staff.
 Then, you can ask your employees to send you a short biography to post on the site.
 This way, employees will feel they are part of a team that represents the company externally and that you recognize them as such.

 According to a Hays study, 50% of interviewees said they were looking for a new job.
 The cause?
 Bad corporate culture.

 For this reason, including your employees on the company's website is a simple but important action.
 The reason is that recognizing your staff as a team fosters good relationships and promotes a healthy corporate culture.

 3. Take Your Staff out of the Office for Recreational Purposes

 Who doesn't enjoy a nice relaxing day with friends?
-A special day at work doesn't have to be much different.
-You can plan ahead with the department in charge and take your staff out for lunch or dinner.
+A special day at work doesn't have to be different.
+You can plan ahead with the department in charge and take your staff out for team lunch or dinner.
 Above all, the idea is to have fun.